Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Preliminaries

 In words, the random-scan Gibbs sampler selects a single coordinate uniformly at random and resamples it from its conditional distribution, while leaving the other coordinates unchanged.
 In contrast, the systematic-scan Gibbs sampler sequentially updates each coordinate in a predetermined order, from 1 to $d$, resampling each from its respective conditional distribution.

-It is worth noting that the Markov kernel associated with the random-scan Gibbs sampler is $\pi$-reversible, whereas the Markov kernel associated with the systematic-scan Gibbs sampler is generally not.
+Naturally, both variants of the Gibbs sampler are $\pi$-invariant.
+However, the Markov kernel associated with the random-scan Gibbs sampler is reversible with respect to $\pi$, whereas the Markov kernel associated with the systematic-scan Gibbs sampler is generally not.
 To address this, one approach is to use the multiplicative reversibilization of the systematic-scan Gibbs sampler.
 The kernel for this version is defined as

-where $P^*$ represents the adjoint operator of a Markov kernel $P$.
+where $P^*$ represents the adjoint of a Markov kernel $P$ (see Subsection \ref{subsec:operator}).
 In this version, the coordinates are updated first in increasing order, from $1$ to $d$, and then in decreasing order, from $d$ to $1$.